Gonville Bromhead

 Major Gonville Bromhead (Note: The surname is pronounced "Brumhead".)
-VC (29 August 1845 – 9 February 1891) was a British Army officer and recipient of the Victoria Cross, the highest award for valour in the face of the enemy that can be awarded to members of the British armed forces.
-He received the medal for his part in the defence of Rorke's Drift in January 1879, in which a small British garrison of 139 soldiers successfully repulsed an assault by some 4,000 Zulu warriors.
-Bromhead was portrayed by Michael Caine in the film Zulu, which depicted the battle.
+VC (29 August 1845 – 9 February 1891) was a British Army officer who received the Victoria Cross (the highest award for valour in the face of the enemy that can be awarded to members of the British armed forces) for his part in the defence of Rorke's Drift in January 1879, in which a small British garrison of 139 soldiers successfully repulsed an assault by some 4,000 Zulu warriors.

 Born into a notable military family, Bromhead was brought up in Thurlby, Lincolnshire.
 He entered the 24th Regiment of Foot as an ensign in 1867 and was promoted to lieutenant in 1871.
 Bromhead's battalion was deployed to southern Africa in 1878 and subsequently served in the Ninth Cape Frontier War and the Anglo-Zulu War.
 He spent most of the remainder of his career in south Asia, where he was promoted to major in 1883 and saw service in the Third Anglo-Burmese War.
-He died in 1891 in Allahabad, India, at the age of 45.
+He died in 1891 in Allahabad, India, aged 45.